Kota Kemuning

 Kota Kemuning is a township located in the constituency of Kota Raja, in Klang District, Selangor, Malaysia, just south of Shah Alam.
 Kota Kemuning borders Putra Heights on its east, across the Klang River.

 Background

 It is developed by Hicom-Gamuda Development Sdn Bhd, a joint-venture company between DRB-HICOM and Gamuda Berhad.
-This township is Gamuda Land's first venture into property development in 1994 and is renowned as one of the Klang Valley’s finest residences with its healthy and harmonious living environment.
+This township was Gamuda Land's first venture into property development in 1994 and is renowned as one of the Klang Valley’s finest residences with its healthy and harmonious living environment.
 Kota Kemuning is approximately 25 km southwest of Kuala Lumpur City Centre.

 Kota Kemuning was within the municipal authority of Klang until a cession in 1994 transferred the township to Shah Alam City Council.